 While the law provides for some forms of popular decision-making, there is no strong tradition of organizing and holding referendums in Croatia.
 The Sabor, the Croatian parliament, can call a national referendum if it is proposed by at least 10% of the electorate.
-In the past, the Sabor has refused to do so even in cases of high-profile initiatives by war veterans (2000) and trade unions (2010).
+In the past, the Sabor has refused to do so even in cases of highprofile initiatives by war veterans (2000) and trade unions (2010).
 Local referendums have also been rare; only a few have ever taken place.
 However, the success of the referendum on the constitutional definition of marriage in early December 2013 ushered in a wave of initiatives in following years.
-In mid-June of 2018, conservative NGOs requested the Sabor to initiative two referendums.
+In mid-June of 2018, conservative NGOs requested the Sabor to initiate two referendums.
 The initiative "The People Decide" called for the number of members of parliament to be cut from 150 to 120, for an increase in preferential voting on party slates from one to three votes, and for a restriction in minority members of parliament's voting rights.
 The initiative "The Truth about the Istanbul Convention," strongly supported by the Catholic Church, mobilized against the ratification of the Istanbul Convention.
-Asked by the Sabor to check the number and authenticity of the collected signatures and the lawfulness of their collection, however, the government found that more than one-tenth of the almost 750,000 signatures provided by the two initiatives were invalid, so that the required thresholds were missed.
-In February 2019, the Sabor eventually declined calling the two referendums.
+Asked by the Sabor to check the number and authenticity of the collected signatures, and the lawfulness of their collection, however, the government found that more than one-tenth of the almost 750,000 signatures provided by the two initiatives were invalid, so that the required thresholds were missed.
+In February 2019, the Sabor decided against calling the two referendums.
+Between April and May 2019, trade unions collected signatures in favor of a referendum on amending the 2018 Pension Insurance Act.
+Although the required number of signatures was collected, no referendum was called, as the government eventually accepted all demands in September 2019.

-In 1987 government incorporated referendums into the Finnish constitution.
+The government incorporated referendums into the Finnish constitution in 1987.
 The provision, laid down in the Law of Procedures in Advisory Referendums, enable advisory referendums to be called by parliament by means of special laws that specify the date of voting and establish the alternatives to be presented to the voters.
 There are no minimum participation rates or required vote majorities specified.
 Since that time, only a single national referendum has taken place, in 1994.
 This addressed Finland's entry into the European Union.

 While this mechanism does not enable direct citizen participation in public policymaking, a constitutional amendment in 2012 introduced a popular-initiative system.
 This system requires parliament to consider any petition that receives 50,000 signatures or more within six months.
 However, citizens do not themselves have the opportunity to vote on the initiative issues, as the right of decision and agenda-setting remains with the parliament.
 The first initiative to receive enough signatories to be submitted to parliament was on the prohibition of fur farming; it was subsequently rejected.
 A later initiative concerning same-sex marriage also received a sufficient number of signatories and was approved by the parliament after a heated debate.
 In 2017, an initiative to repeal this decision received more than 100,000 signatures, but was rejected by parliament.
-Since its establishment, about 800 initiatives have been brought up, of which 24 were submitted to the parliament for debate.
-At the time of writing, about 40 initiatives are being lined up for consideration by the parliament.
+Since the system's establishment, more than 1,000 initiatives have been brought up, 28 of which have been submitted to the parliament for debate.
+At the time of writing, 67 initiatives were being lined up for consideration by the parliament.
 The Ministry of Justice maintains an online platform for citizens' initiatives.